 The detailed strategy is as follows: a number of nearby pointings are scheduled consecutively; at the first attitude of the sequence fixed offset tables are uploaded for MOS cameras and an offset table is specifically computed for pn with the filter wheel at the CLOSED position; once the EPIC filters selected by the PI are set, the exposures in all EPIC and RGS instruments are started and continued uninterruptedly until the end of the last pointing of the series.

 Since MOS cameras are already operated with fixed offset tables, the new mode has no noticeable effect on the quality of their data products.
 The offset table computed for pn through the filter CLOSED may result in a degraded spectral resolution for sources producing a non-negligible optical loading.
-Nevertheless, and except for sources extremely bright in the optical, the effect can be suppressed with the selection of the adequate filter.
-The only restriction to the EPIC filters is that they cannot be changed during the complete pointings series.
+Nevertheless, the effect can be suppressed with the selection of the adequate filter, with the exception of sources extremely bright in the optical.
+The only restriction to the EPIC filters is that they cannot be changed while completing the pointings series.
 Different EPIC cameras may use different filters, but they all must be set in Full Frame mode.

-The total duration of any Mosaic observation () is limited to the visibility of the target region within a single orbit, as for any other observation.
-For pointings with a duration each
+As for any other observation, the total duration of any Mosaic observation () is limited to the visibility of the target region within a single orbit.

 The effective integration time at a given location in the target region depends on the individual pointing duration, but also on the offsets and on the vignetting of the telescopes.
 All these factors need to be carefully considered in the design of a Mosaic observation.